other

 Can this route support rental studio equipment?
 Yes.
 Rental systems face stronger abuse because different users and sessions stress the same flash heads in different ways.
 A replacement route should consider repeated duty, handling risk, trigger reliability and complaint control.

 How should third-party studio flash brands be mentioned?
 Use brand-neutral wording such as Profoto-style service context, Broncolor-style repair route or Godox-style flash head maintenance.
-Do not claim original-part status, official compatibility or brand authorization.
+Do not claim original status, official compatibility or brand authorization.

 Where should PDF and RoHS documents be used?
 Use the specification PDF for engineering review and the RoHS document for procurement, import or hazardous-substance screening.
 Final replacement approval should still follow physical sample review and project-specific testing.